Convex-Dev/design/papers/convex-whitepaper.md

 #### Convergent Consensus

-Convex uses a variant of Convergent Replicated Data Types (CRDTs), ensuring that the Network converges to Consensus.
-CRDTs have the provable property of Eventual Consistency.
-All nodes eventually agree on the same value of an Ordering up to the agreed Consensus Point.
+Convex uses a variant of Convergent Replicated Data Types (CRDTs), ensuring that the network converges to consensus.
+CRDTs have the provable property of eventual consistency.
+All nodes eventually agree on the same value of an ordering up to the agreed consensus point.

 The CRDT is implemented through:

 * A  **Belief** data structure, which represents a Peer's view of consensus across the whole Network, including the latest Block Orderings from other Peers
 * A **Belief Merge Function**, which:
-  * Combines any two (or more) Beliefs to create an updated Belief
+  * Combines any two (or more) beliefs to create an updated belief
-  * Is idempotent, commutative and associative with respect to the merging of other Beliefs
+  * Is idempotent, commutative and associative with respect to the merging of other beliefs

-This effectively forms a *join-semilattice* for each Peer, and satisfies the conditions required for a CRDT.
-Repeated applications of the Belief Merge Function on Beliefs propagated by Peers automatically results in convergence to a stable consensus.
+This effectively forms a *join-semilattice* for each peer, and satisfies the conditions required for a CRDT.
+Repeated applications of the Belief Merge Function on Beliefs propagated by peers automatically results in convergence to a stable consensus.

-Digital signatures ensure that Peers can only validly update that part of the overall Belief structure that represents their *own* proposals.
-No Peer can impersonate another Peer and full cryptographic security is maintained throughout the operation of the consensus algorithm.
+Digital signatures ensure that peers can only validly update that part of the overall Belief structure that represents their *own* proposals.
+No peer can impersonate another Peer and full cryptographic security is maintained throughout the operation of the consensus algorithm.

-The Ordering of one or more other Peers could be removed by from the Belief of a malicious Peer, perhaps in an attempt to censor transactions.
-However, this will be an ineffective attack against the Network; the unchanged Ordering relayed via other Peers will ultimately be merged into the stable Consensus.
+The Ordering of one or more other peers could be removed by from the Belief of a malicious peer, perhaps in an attempt to censor transactions.
+However, this will be an ineffective attack against the Network; the unchanged ordering relayed via other peers will ultimately be merged into the stable consensus.

 #### Stake-weighted voting

 During the convergence process conflicts in proposed block Orderings from different Peers are resolved by a system of convergent stake-weighted voting.
 [A diagram would be really helpful here] At each belief merge step, peers compute the total share of stake voting for each proposed block in the next position after the current Consensus Point.
 Peers have a view of the Orderings proposed by all other Peers.

-Stake-weighted voting is applied iteratively to future proposed blocks, but only counting the votes by peers that have supported the winning Ordering up to this point.
-Supporting a minority Block causes Peers to be temporarily excluded from the considered vote in following blocks.
+Stake-weighted voting is applied iteratively to future proposed blocks, but only counting the votes by peers that have supported the winning ordering up to this point.
+Supporting a minority block causes peers to be temporarily excluded from the considered vote in following blocks.
 Peers that vote for orderings inconsistent with the majority cannot influence the ordering of any subsequent blocks.

-Once the overall winning ordering has been determined, any Peer can append any new Blocks it wishes to propose,  adopting this Ordering as its own proposal.
-This ordering is signed and incorporated into the Peer's own Belief, which is then propagated onwards to other Peers.
+Once the overall winning ordering has been determined, any peer can append any new Blocks it wishes to propose, adopting this ordering as its own proposal.
+This ordering is signed and incorporated into the pPeer's own belief, which is then propagated onwards to other peers.

-As an illustration, consider three Peers that are initially in consensus with respect to an Ordering of Blocks `XXXX` but peers `A` and `B` propose new Blocks `Y` and `Z`:
+As an illustration, consider three Peers that are initially in consensus with respect to an ordering of blocks `XXXX` but peers `A` and `B` propose new blocks `Y` and `Z`:

 ```
 Peer A: (stake 20) ordering = XXXXY